samn/run-and-report/README.md

   --service=SERVICE     An optional service to the event.
 Defaults to the
                         basename of the command that's run --debug               Output the event before it's sent to Riemann.
+  --stdout              Use std as the metric, rather than elapsed time.
 ````

 `run-and-report.py` will run the command string and report that the event occurred.
-The time it took to run the command will be the metric of th event.
+The time it took to run the command will be the metric of the event, unless overridden by `--stdout`
 The states argument defines the state of the event based on the return code of the command.